Dual Associated Encoder for Face Restoration: Related Work

-On the other hand, recent methods like GLEAN~\cite{chan2021glean, chan2022glean}, GPEN~\cite{yang2021gan}, GFPGAN~\cite{wang2021towards}, GCFSR~\cite{he2022gcfsr}, and Panini-Net~\cite{wang2022panini} incorporate generative priors into encoder-decoder network structures, utilizing additional structural information from input images as guidance.
-Although these methods improve fidelity, they heavily rely on inputs through skip connections, which can introduce artifacts when the inputs are severely corrupted.
+On the other hand, GLEAN~\citep{chan2021glean, chan2022glean}, GPEN~\citep{yang2021gan}, GFPGAN~\citep{wang2021towards}, GCFSR~\citep{he2022gcfsr}, and Panini-Net~\citep{wang2022panini} incorporate generative priors into encoder-decoder models, utilizing additional structural information from input images as guidance.
+Although these methods improve fidelity, they heavily rely on the guidance of the inputs, which can introduce artifacts when the images are severely corrupted.

-Recently, the diffusion model~\cite{sohl2015deep,ho2020denoising} emerges as a powerful tool for generating HQ content.
-Several studies~\cite{yue2022difface,wang2023dr2} utilize the effectiveness of the diffusion prior in the restoration of LQ faces or the removal of degradation.
-However, these methods face challenges in preserving the identity information present in the LQ images. \paragraph{Vector Quantized Codebook Prior.} The concept of a vector-quantized codebook is initially introduced in the VQ-VAE framework~\cite{van2017neural}.
+Most recently, diffusion models~\citep{sohl2015deep,ho2020denoising} have been developed for generating HQ content.
+Several approaches~\citep{yue2022difface,wang2023dr2} exploit the effectiveness of the diffusion prior to restore LQ face images.
+However, these methods do not preserve the identity information present in the LQ images well.

+\paragraph{Vector Quantized Codebook Prior.} A vector-quantized codebook is introduced in the VQ-VAE framework~\citep{van2017neural}.
 Unlike continuous outputs, the encoder network in this approach generates discrete outputs, and the codebook prior is learned rather than static.
 Subsequent research proposes various enhancements to codebook learning.
-VQVAE2~\cite{razavi2019generating} introduces a multi-scale codebook to improve image generation capabilities.
-On the other hand, VQGAN~\cite{esser2021taming} trains the codebook using an adversarial objective, enabling the codebook to achieve high perceptual quality.
+VQVAE2~\citep{razavi2019generating} introduces a multi-scale codebook to improve image generation capabilities.
+On the other hand, VQGAN~\citep{esser2021taming} trains the codebook using an adversarial objective, enabling the codebook to achieve high perceptual quality.